kubernetes/community/contributors/design-proposals/pod-preset.md

 > **Note:** In the case of a conflict nothing will be injected.
 The entire
 > policy is ignored and an event is thrown on the pod detailing the conflict.

-### AdmissionControl Plug-in: PodInjectionPolicy
+### AdmissionControl Plug-in: PodPreset

-The **PodInjectionPolicy** plug-in introspects all incoming pod creation requests and injects the pod based off a `Selector` with the desired attributes.
+The **PodPreset** plug-in introspects all incoming pod creation requests and injects the pod based off a `Selector` with the desired attributes.

-For the initial alpha, the order of precedence for applying multiple `PodInjectionPolicy` specs is from oldest to newest.
+For the initial alpha, the order of precedence for applying multiple `PodPreset` specs is from oldest to newest.
 All Pod Injection Policies in a namespace should be order agnostic; the order of application is unspecified.
 Users should ensure that policies do not overlap.
 However we can use merge keys to detect some of the conflicts that may occur.